mikehaertel/minrx/README.md

 [POSIX Extended Regular Expressions](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap09.html#tag_09_04) (EREs).

-MinRX is written in C++ 20, but exports a C API similar to the POSIX [`<regex.h>`](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/regex.h.html) functions, with C entry points for both counted and NUL-terminated strings.
+MinRX is written in C and exports an API similar to the POSIX [`<regex.h>`](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/regex.h.html) functions, with entry points for both counted and NUL-terminated strings.
 The MinRX function and macro names are generally constructed by prepending `minrx_` or `MINRX_` to the names of their POSIX `<regex.h>` counterparts.